DAYTON, Ohio (WDTN) – For many area school districts, students will begin the new school year within weeks.

 VonHandorf said that every school is working to make the process as easy as possible for every family and that transparency and accessibility was the major goal of every school district in the area.

 “There is a ton of information out there,” said VonHandorf.
-“Our goal is to give parents and kids information so that they can make choices about what best meets their family [needs].”Grab the FREE WDTN News App for iPhone or Android.
+“Our goal is to give parents and kids information so that they can make choices about what best meets their family [needs].”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.